michael-audi/homeworkEmail/README.md

 - Emails are sent via Gmail's SMTP server (`smtp.gmail.com`, port `587`).
 - The app performs a simple regex validation for email addresses.
 - The `.env` file keeps your credentials secure and out of version control.
-- Always double-check the recipient email before sending.
+- Always double-check the recipient's email before sending.